rasmushr97/AdaIN-style-transfer---Tensorflow-2.0/README.md

 - Tqdm

 ## Results
-A style weight of 1e-1 was first used, as it is value used in the code for the original paper.
+A style weight of 1e-1 was initially used, as it is value used in the code for the original paper.
 I found these result to be less colorful than wanted, so I tried to experiment with a color loss, in order to train it to mimic the color of the style image better.
 This did work, however I found that I got better results just by increasing the style weight to 2.0.